zavolokas/Inpainting/PITCHME.md

 ---

+TODO: Simple Inpaint algorithm schema

+---

 Mobiles are not capable of such computation power

 ---

 - Azure Cloud Services
   - Worker roles
-  - expencieve
-  - difficult to scale

 ---

 TODO: How difficult to use worker
+- one worker many users |
+- reacts on message in a queue |
+- difficult to scale |

 ---